-(1) One person may only submit one proposal as Principal Investigator for one project only.

-(2) Multiple applications will not be permitted for those applying to/selected for the "Solution-Driven Co-creative R&D Program for SDGs" and "Science of Science, Technology and Innovation Policy R&D Program."

-(3) Currently, Principal Investigator of Strategic Basic Research Programs (RISTEX) cannot submit proposals (excluding cases where the R&D implementation period ends during fiscal year 2020).
-Multiple Applications are permitted regarding other Strategic Basic Research Programs (CREST, PRESTO, and ACT-X).
+- (1) One person may only submit one proposal as Principal Investigator for one project only. - (2) Multiple applications will not be permitted for those applying to/selected for "Science of Science, Technology and Innovation Policy R&D Program," and "Solution-Driven Co-creative R&D Program for SDGs (scenario-creation phase, solution-creation phase, and a new scheme starting in 2021) in FY2021. - (3) Current Principal Investigator of Strategic Basic Research Programs (RISTEX) cannot submit proposals (excluding cases of projects which end in FY2021). - Multiple applications are permitted regarding other Strategic Basic Research Programs (CREST, PRESTO, and ACT-X).